fiatconnect/specification/fiatconnect-api.md

 	},
 	phoneNumber: `string`,
 	selfieDocument: `string`,
+	identificationDocumentFront: `string`,
-	identificationDocument: `string`
+    identificationDocumentBack: `string`
 }
 ```

-The `selfieDocument` and `identificationDocument` fields should be base64 encoded binary blobs representing images.
+The `selfieDocument`, `identificationDocumentFront` and `identificationDocumentBack` fields should be base64 encoded binary blobs representing images.

+The `identificationDocumentBack` field is OPTIONAL as some Id documents like a passport do not require a Back image for a full KYC check, but some others like an Identity Card do.

 ### 9.3.2.
 Fiat Account Schemas